Xilinx/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/02-Beamformer/README.md

  </tr>
 </table>

-# Adaptive Beamforming for Radar:<br>Floating-Point QRD+WBS in an FPGA
+# Adaptive Beamforming for Radar: Floating-Point QRD+WBS in an FPGA

 ***Version: Vitis 2024.2***